Droslj/AS-in-Small-cell-lung-cancer/README.md

 ## 2-Pass STAR mode for Novel Junctions discovery

 RNA STAR supports 2-pass mode for improved junction discovery.
-In the first pass, STAR aligns the reads and discovers splice junctions de novo.
+In the first pass, STAR aligns the reads and discovers splice junctions de novo.<br>
 In the second pass, it uses those discovered junctions for more accurate splice junction detection.<br>

 ## Transcript abundance